jtschei/TestMarkov/readme.md

 Just messing around while remote and without computer

-Wish I had some real data to play with..
+Wish I had some real data to play with...